brzdani/ecology-review/_posts/2025-06-06-Generating-Single-Phylogenetic-Trees.md

 This method is very straightforward to apply, and can be used to construct trees for large sets of sequences.

 ![image](https://github.com/user-attachments/assets/e4255603-5053-4846-97cb-526db983707c)

+ It often occurs in ecology that groups of objects, representing different regions of a territory, are of unequal sizes.
+Eliminating objects to equalize the clusters would mean discarding valuable information.
+However, the presence of a large group of objects, which are more similar a priori because of their common origin, may distort the UPGMA results when a fusion occurs with a smaller group of objects.
+Sokal & Michener (1958) proposed a solution to this problem, called weighted arithmetic average clustering (“WPGMA” in Sneath & Sokal, 1973: “Weighted Pair-Group Method using Arithmetic averages”).
+This solution consists in giving equal weights, when computing fusion similarities, to the two branches of the dendrogram that are about to fuse.
+This is equivalent, when computing a fusion similarity, to giving different weights to the original similarities, i.e. down-weighting the largest group.
+Hence the name of the method.